General Principles of Secondary Active Transporter Function: Thermodynamics and cycles

 The ion and substrate binding or dissociation steps are necessary components of the cycle because without them the cycle cannot be driven in a specific direction: these steps provide the only external ``handle'' to control the process \citep{PLoC:2019ab}.
 Therefore, no cyclical process with a net flux in one direction exists in which only a protein changes through a repeated sequence of conformational states; coupling to an external source of free energy is always necessary.

 Finally, it is worth emphasizing that because the transporter protein moves cyclically through different conformations, it is not altered in any permanent way.
 In the energetic description of the process (see Section~\ref{sec:drivingforces} below), the transporter does not appear.
 Thus, transporters act as enzymes for moving substrate, similar to how biochemical enzymes catalyze the formation and breaking of chemical bonds.
 In this sense, transporters are ``physical enzymes'' or ``molecular machines'' in that they catalyze a physical process instead of a chemical one.
 Other proteins of this kind are molecular motors, which turn chemical energy into movement of the protein itself, or rotary pumps such as the V-type and P-type ATPases, which turn chemical energy into rotary motion and movement of protons or ions across the cell membrane; the latter can run in reverse to turn rotary motion by ion flow into chemical bonds.
-Similarly, transporters run backwards if the concentrations are changed appropriately, which becomes obvious when analyzing the thermodynamic driving forces.
+Similarly, transporters run backwards if the electrochemical gradients are changed appropriately, as experimentally demonstrated in a wide range of different transporters (chloride-proton transporter ClC-7 \citep{Graves:2008aa}, proton-coupled peptide transporter PepT\textsubscript{St} \citep{Parker:2014qf}, bacterial Na$^{+}$-coupled succinate transporter VcINDY \citep{Mulligan:2014aa, Fitzgerald:2017aa}, bacterial sodium/sugar symporter vSGLT \citep{Fitzgerald:2017aa}).
+An analysis of the thermodynamic driving forces for the cycle in the following section will show that the external electrochemical gradients (concentrations and membrane potential) are the \emph{only} factors determining the direction of transport.
+However, thermodynamics does not determine kinetics and hence it is possible that the speed of the cycle differs in forward and reverse direction.
+In particular for any realistic transport cycle, switching the driving forces will drive the cycle in the opposite direction but the turnover number in the reverse direction can be very different from that in the forward direction, as, for example, observed for the glutamate transporter EAAC1, where reverse glutamate transport was faster than forward transport \citep{Zhang:2007ab}.